sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Each application specific safety standard has its own characteristics, but all the safety standards share some key points:

- - Identfication of hazards and risks for the system.
+ - Identification of hazards and risks for the system.
 A SIL (Safety Integrity level) is assigned based on the severity of the risk.
 A risk that has a great severity is assigned with a higher SIL level.

  - The SIL grade implies the effort o engineering effort for working with that risk.
 According to the SIL level, the higher it is, it will imply more effor, the use of more analisys techniques, and the use of more mitigation actions or functions.